-The midterm exam will be held on December 6 in-class and is scheduled to last for one entire class session.
-The midterm exam will cover material presented in the first 7 weeks of class.
-The midterm will comprise a mixed format, including: definition, calculation, and short answer.
-If you would like to request a rescheduled midterm exam, you most contact Dr. Nguyen prior to the start of class.
+The midterm exam will be held on October 17 in-class and is scheduled to last for one entire class session.
+The final exam will be held on December 5.
+The midterm exam will cover material presented in the first 7 weeks of class; the final will be cumulative.
+The midterm and final exams will comprise a mixed format, including: definition, calculation, and short answer.
+If you would like to request a rescheduled midterm or final exam, you must contact Dr. Nguyen prior to the start of class.
 If you do not do so, your request will not be granted.